makyo/makyo.ink/content/publications/eigengrau/index.md

 </div>

 * Foreword by Lorxus
+* Solitary works
+    * The dogs assure me
+    * A year starts not on January first
+    * Growth
+    * When I fall, I will remain whole
+    * I know there's rest
+    * Every time I fall
+    * Meaning & Self
+* Unimportant verse about important people
 * Poems from *Missives*
     * Though the flow'r may bloom ere long
     * Delay, then, the morn
     * Thy gift
     * You find me at a disadvantage
     * A rose, single, now blooming
-* Unimportant verse about important people
-* Collected haiku
 * Mental Health
     * There is too much fire in me
     * Heligoland